abdejohan/native-sakurahouse/README.md

 # native-sakurahouse
 This is a cool japanese restaurant app!
 Build with React Native.
 Feel free to suggest new features and to enhance the codebase 🌸🚀

+# Suggest new features/issues

 # Check the issues tab

 # Add a new Dish :